araujore/araujore.github.io/README.md

 </script>
 ```

-Adding images
+## Adding Images

-Yes, you need to upload images to GitHub.
 All images should be in the /images/ directory.

-To add new images:

 1. Upload image to /images/ folder in your GitHub repository
 2. Reference in HTML: